ayaz-amin/secnd-interview-solutions/README.md

-# Machine Learning Intern Assessment Project: Product Image Classification Challenge
+# Machine Learning Intern Assessment Project

 ## Project Overview
 In this 2-3 hour assessment, you'll develop a model to classify product images into their respective categories.
 This project tests your computer vision skills, feature engineering approach, and model selection decisions.